hexops-graveyard/mach-system-sdk/README.md

 # mach/system-sdk, more libraries for cross-compilation with Zig <a href="https://hexops.com"><img align="right" alt="Hexops logo" src="https://raw.githubusercontent.com/hexops/media/master/readme.svg"></img></a>

-`mach/system-sdk` is something that [Mach engine](https://github.com/hexops/mach) uses today to enable cross compilation of DirectX/Metal/OpenGL/Vulkan graphics (and a few other bits in the future) with Zig.
+* Updated DirectX 12 headers for use with MinGW/Zig
+* Cross-compile DirectX apps targetting Windows
+* Cross compile Metal apps targetting macOS/iOS Intel or Apple Silicon.
+* Cross compile OpenGL/Vulkan apps targetting Linux (not other OSs, sorry)

+## What is this?

+One thing I care about extremely with [Mach engine](https://github.com/hexops/mach) is that you're able to cross compile for any OS with nothing more than `zig` and `git`.
+And while we can build most things from source (GLFW, and even the DirectX Shader Compiler!) there are a few system headers / libraries where, really, we just need a copy of them.

+`mach/system-sdk` is how Mach engine gets a copy of them via the Zig build system.

-Although it was intended for Mach specifically (I wouldn't be surprised if one day Zig provides a better option out of the box), I realize others might benefit from this and so I've made it easy for anyone to use.
+Although it was intended for Mach specifically, and I wouldn't be surprised if one day Zig provides better options out of the box, I realize others might benefit from this and so I've made it easy for anyone to use!

 ## What does it provide?